Sign in

 Setting up tenants

-const room = await liveblocks.createRoom("room1", { tenantId: "tenant123",});
+const room = await liveblocks.createRoom("my-room-id", { tenantId: "my-tenant-id",});

 Authentication

-With Access tokens
+With access tokens

 const session = liveblocks.prepareSession("olivier@example.com", { tenantId: "tenant123",});